Studies

 - Day-time studies

 The Application on the Basis of Finnish Higher Education Studies is aimed at those who have completed higher education studies in Finland.
 The completed studies must be accreditable to the degree programme to which you are applying in accordance with the curriculum of the degree programme.
-The required credit points (ECTS) and other possible threshold conditions are mentioned in the student selection criteria on Studyinfo.
+When applying for a master's degree, your studies must in principle be from the corresponding level (master’s degree / EQF7 level).
+Read the selection criteria; the required credit points (ECTS) and other possible threshold conditions are mentioned in the student selection criteria on Studyinfo.
 Studies are taken into account regardless of whether they have been completed as open studies or in education leading to a degree, or whether the right to study is valid or has expired.

 Application period: 1 November 2025 8:00 am - 30 April 2026, all times refer to local time in Finland.